-Actions Financial Institutions Can Take to Activate Sustainable Food Systems
+How Financial Institutions Can Activate Sustainable Food Systems

-- Coalitions of banks, private investors, and NGOs can partner to develop innovative financing mechanisms that unlock needed capital across entire value chains – financing, for example, agroforestry transitions, food waste reduction technologies, cold chain infrastructure, and distributed waste processing.
+- Banks, private investors, and NGOs can engage in cross-sector collaboration to develop innovative financing mechanisms that unlock needed capital across entire value chains – financing, for example, agroforestry transitions, food waste reduction technologies, cold chain infrastructure, and distributed waste processing.